Emperor Wen of Chen: Reign

 Emperor Wen honored Empress Zhang as empress dowager.
 He created his wife Princess Shen Miaorong empress and her son Chen Bozong crown prince.
 As he inherited the throne from Emperor Wu, he did not posthumously honor his father Chen Daotan as an emperor as might otherwise have been expected, but, in order to make sure that his father would be properly venerated (which would require Chen Daotan's legal heir—Emperor Wen's brother Chen Xu—to be present to offer sacrifices to him), he created his own son Chen Bomao (陳伯茂) the Prince of Shixing instead, and created Chen Xu, who was then still at Chang'an, the capital of Western Wei's successor state Northern Zhou, the Prince of Ancheng.
 (In 563, Emperor Wen himself began to offer sacrifices to Chen Daotan using ceremonies due an emperor, but never honored his father as an emperor.)

 Hearing that Emperor Wu had died, Wang Lin launched a major attack on Chen in winter 559.
-He was initially successful, defeating the Chen general Wu Mingche, but when Emperor Wen sent Hou Tian (侯瑱) against Wang, the forces stalemated, even though Wang was also assisted by Northern Qi forces.
+He was initially successful, defeating the Chen general Wu Mingche, but when Emperor Wen sent Hou Tian against Wang, the forces stalemated, even though Wang was also assisted by Northern Qi forces.
 In spring 560, Hou defeated Wang, and both Wang and Xiao Zhuang fled to Northern Qi.
 Chen forces took about half of Xiao Zhuang's territory, while the other half went to the Northern Zhou-supported Western Liang.